tareksoliman26072020/JML-Schlussfolgerer/README.md

 }
 ```

-this is done as the following: sage the method as a string, then call: `getRequireBehavior False method "boo27"`
+this is done as the following: pass the source code as a java file to stack `stack exec JML-Schlussfolgerer-exe test.java`

 ---
 The tool is useable and can be utilied